Measuring productivity dispersion: a parametric approach using the L\'{e}vy alpha-stable distribution: Data appendix

 \subsection{Deflation}

-The KLEMS database\footnote{http://www.euklems.net} provides the most comprehensive data on deflation for the countries and industries covered by the Orbis sample.
-In particular, tables \verb|ALL_output_17ii.txt| and \verb|ALL_capital_17i.txt| provide value-added, gross output, and capital deflators for two-digit NACE Rev.2 industries for the countries in the Orbis sample.
-Depending on its location, industry, and year of reporting, the firms' wages, depreciation, and profits (EBIT) are deflated using the value-added deflator, their total assets are deflated using the capital deflator .
+The KLEMS database\footnote{ \url{http://www.euklems.eu}.
+This is version that was available when we started the project, so it differs from the EU-KLEMS data used in Section \ref{sec:intangibles}. } provides the most comprehensive data on deflation for the countries and industries covered by the Orbis Europe sample.
+In particular, tables \verb|Statistical_National-Accounts.rds| and \verb|Statistical_Capital.rds| provide value added and gross output for two-digit NACE Rev.2 industries for the countries in the Orbis Europe sample.
+Depending on its location, industry, and year of reporting, we deflate firms' value added using the value added deflator